 Temporary car insurance could be useful if you drive a classic car every so often.
 Or if you’re thinking about test driving a car through a private seller.

 The really flexible thing about temporary car insurance cover is that it can be paid by the person who needs it.

 Your friend or relative, say, could pay for cover for a few hours.
 Or even a month, whether it’s for personal or business use.

-And if they’re unlucky and need to make a claim, it shouldn’t affect your no-claims bonus.
+Temporary car insurance policies are used in addition to your standard policy.
+So, if they’re unlucky and need to make a claim, it shouldn’t affect your no-claims bonus.